 Verses 5-6: Traveling across the arid desert toward their city, the pilgrims’ great danger was exposure to the elements, and particularly the heat.
 They could be scorched if they did not find “shade”.

 Psalm 121:5 “The LORD [is] thy keeper: the LORD [is] thy shade upon thy right hand.”

 Thy Preserver; thy Defender.
-He will keep time from danger; he will keep thee from sin; he will keep thee unto salvation.
+He will keep thee from danger; he will keep thee from sin; he will keep thee unto salvation.